 Jan Idźkowski i S-ka in Warsaw carried the Zeitungs-Grotesque design with both Cyrillic and Latin-script characters under name Grotesk Kamienny.
 Kamienny is “stone” in Polish, and the translation probably references the German Steinschrift, which was an alternate term used by founders for sans serif type (either to reference lettering in stone-carved inscriptions or – what I think is more likely – new styles of lettering used in lithographic printing, as lithography in German was also called Steindruck).
 I have a hunch that Berthold was the source for their Grotesk Kamienny letterforms – both Latin and Cyrillic – but every time I compare their Cyrillic script letterforms with those from other foundries’ specimens, I guess a queasy feeling.

 By 1914, typefounders were selling printers on the concept of type families that included a range of weights.
 This was especially true of sans serifs.
 Printers could buy Akzidenz-Grotesk from Berthold, which had six styles by 1914 (including a heavy Fette weight), or the “Breite Grotesk” family from Schelter & Giesecke.
 That had three weights, including one that was fett.
 Klinkhardt’s Ideal-Grotesk probably had seven weights by 1914.
 Wagner & Schmidt’s Neue moderne Grotesk had seven by then, too.
-The Bauer’sche Gießerei’s Venus already had a staggering palette of fourteen styles in 1914.
+The Bauer’sche Gießerei’s Venus already had a staggering palette of fourteen styles in 1914 and D. Stempel AG’s Reform Grotesk already had thirteen, with six more planed.
 In that kind of design space, a single-weight typeface must have seemed much less useful.
 I don’t believe that the Zeitungs-Grotesque design played a role in Weimar-era German printing; however, the Cyrillic fonts did receive continued usage in the Soviet Union.

 It is hard to say when the typeface really went away.
 In some respects it is not gone at all.
 Paratype’s Black Grotesk is a digital version with both Latin-script and Cyrillic coverage.
 The Cyrillic characters are based on the Woellmer design.
 Black Grotesk even has an italic; this is an oblique version of the upright characters, rather than a font based on J. John Söhne’s Fette Cursiv Grotesque.
-Many foundries I have not mentioned above surely kept selling foundry-type fonts of the Zeitungs-Grotesque design until World War Two; just the other day, I found a digital version of a 1937 catalog of the Italian Fonderia Reggiani company’s typefaces.
-The Zeitungs-Grotesque design is featured there as Serie “Turandot.”
-Surely, others continued to sell them after that, too.
+Many foundries I have not mentioned above surely kept selling foundry-type fonts of the Zeitungs-Grotesque design until World War II; just the other day, I found a digital copy of a 1937 catalog for the Italian Fonderia Reggiani’s typefaces.
+The Zeitungs-Grotesque design was featured there as Serie “Turandot.”
+Surely, others continued to sell them after that point, too.